16 February 2025

 For the chance to see a unique mix of plants and animals, many seen nowhere else in the world, take a shore excursion onto this charming island.
 Nosy Be plays host to stunning beaches, lush vegetation, friendly locals and a relaxed atmosphere that will make you feel at home straight away.
 While you're here, be sure to visit the old town near the port, as well as the Nosy Be Museum displaying exhibits belonging to local tribes and giving you a real insight into the history of Madagascar.

-The Maldives is a glittering archipelago of some 1190 islands and is one of the finest collections of picture-postcard desert islands that the world has to offer.
+A Maldives cruise offers journeys to a glittering archipelago of some 1190 islands and is one of the finest collections of picture-postcard desert islands that the world has to offer.
 Take a trip to Male, the busy capital, bizarrely with no beaches, and see panoramic views of the city from the sky.
 Alternatively, take to the underwater world and marvel at the amazing rainbow coloured fish and coral formations.
 Spend some time on the beach on Chaaya Island Dhonveli and enjoy a cool refreshing drink while soaking up the sun overlooking the amazing bungalows built on stilts straight out of the clear aquamarine waters.
 Before you leave, for a true desert island experience, visit the uninhabited Kuda Bandos.

 Off the beaten track lies the stunning island of La Reunion, just to the East of Madagascar.
 Volcanic in its origins, this almost pristine island still plays host to two active volcanoes.
 For a once in a lifetime adventure, take a trip to the peaks of Piton de la Fournaise and Piton des Neiges.
 If you are looking for a slightly more urban experience, then watch the world go by from the comfort of one of the colourful selections of brasseries, bistros and vibrant cafes in the lively town of Saint Denis.